AdobeDocs/core-services.en/help/interface/data-collection/adobe-managed-cert.md

 +++Can I request that the certificate be revoked?

 Yes.
-As the owner of the domain, you are entitled to request that the certificate is revoked.
+As the owner of the domain, you are entitled to request that the certificate be revoked.
 Contact Adobe Customer Care to start this process.

 +++

 +++What encryption type is used?

-Adobe works with DigiCert to issue a SHA-2 certificate.
+Adobe works with DigiCert to issue an SHA-2 certificate.

 +++